FOGProject/fog-docs/installation/install_fog_server.rst

 Hostname
 --------

   Check and correct the host name.
 This host name is used for configuring the Fog Web UI.
-Choose N to accept the suggested host name, otherwise, choose Y and enter the correct host name
+Choose N to accept the suggested host name, otherwise, choose Y and enter the correct host name.

 Recap
 -----